subhadipchowdhury/subhadipchowdhury.github.io/teaching/index.md

 ### Current Schedule (2022 Spring)

-* Math 327: Numerical Analysis
+* Math 215: Transition to Advanced Mathematics

 * Math 212: Multivariable Calculus

-* Math 130: Mathematical Foundations of Computing
+* Math 125: Theory of Integral Calculus

 #### Office Hours

-Office hours will be be available both in-person and online on MS Teams.
-The booking link can be found on Moodle.
+Office hours will be available in-person only.
+The times can be found on Moodle.

 </div>